opencog/opencog/opencog/nlp/microplanning/README.md

     - if a noun is an object or indirect object
         - if the same noun as the subject, then change to "myself", "himself", "themselves", etc.
         - if the noun is different from the subject, then change to "me", "him", "them", etc

+5. If a noun cannot be changed to a pronoun, consider lexical noun using the following algorithm:
+    - consider all InheritaneLink with noun nodes that inherit from the original noun
+    - weight them by (size of incoming-set of the node) * (strength of the InheritanceLink) * (confidence of the InheritanceLink)
+    - randomly select one from the list with the highest weighted node being most likely

 ## Usage